hmrc/pillar2-external-test-stub/README.md

 **Actual Response**: HTTP 201 Created with a JSON response containing the formBundleNumber and chargeReference.

-## Additional Test Cases

-The following tests are not currently included in the automated test suite but should be implemented:

-### No Pillar2Id Test

-Attempting to submit a UKTR without providing a Pillar2Id header.

-**Expected Response**: HTTP 422 Unprocessable Entity with an error message about the missing header.

-### Invalid Accounting Period Test

-Attempting to submit a UKTR with an accounting period that doesn't match the organization's registered accounting period.

-**Expected Response**: HTTP 422 Unprocessable Entity with an error message about the invalid accounting period.

-### Empty Liable Entities Test

-Attempting to submit a UKTR with no liable entities.

-**Expected Response**: HTTP 422 Unprocessable Entity with an error message indicating liable entities are required.

-### Nil Return Amend Test
+### 11. Nil Return Amend Test

 Attempting to amend a previously submitted UKTR to a nil return.

 **Expected Response**: HTTP 201 Created with a JSON response containing a submission ID.

-## Known Issues

-1. **Subscription Not Found Test**: Currently returns a 500 Internal Server Error instead of the expected 422 Unprocessable Entity.
-This needs to be fixed in the controller to properly handle the case where a subscription is not found.

-2. **Bruno Test Integration**: The current test script uses direct curl commands instead of Bruno tests because of compatibility issues with Bruno CLI 1.0.0.
-Future versions should integrate properly with Bruno test files.
+**Actual Response**: HTTP 201 Created with a JSON response containing the formBundleNumber.

 ## Error Handling

 The test suite validates proper error handling for various scenarios:

-1. **Validation Errors**: The service should return HTTP 422 with appropriate error messages for validation failures.
+1. **Validation Errors**: The service returns HTTP 422 with appropriate error messages for validation failures.
-2. **Not Found Errors**: The service should return HTTP 422 with appropriate error messages when a subscription is not found (currently returns 500).
+2. **Not Found Errors**: The service returns HTTP 422 with appropriate error messages when a subscription is not found.
-3. **Duplicate Submission Errors**: The service should return HTTP 422 with appropriate error messages for duplicate submissions.
+3. **Duplicate Submission Errors**: The service returns HTTP 422 with appropriate error messages for duplicate submissions.

 ## Troubleshooting